Even the IRS understands life happens. That’s why the government offers IRS debt forgiveness when you can’t afford to pay your tax liability.

 Under certain circumstances, taxpayers can have their tax debt partially forgiven.
-When the IRS considers forgiving tax debt, the present financial condition of the taxpayer is of primary importance.
-That means the IRS can’t collect more than a taxpayer can pay.
-If any collection action by the IRS would force a tax debtor into a financial crisis, the IRS cannot collect the back taxes.
+When the IRS considers forgiving your tax liability, they look at your present financial condition first.
+This means the IRS can’t collect more than you can reasonably pay.
+If any collection action would force you into a financial crisis, the IRS can’t collect the back taxes.

-Taxpayers that have the resources to pay only a partial amount of their tax debt can apply for the IRS government payment plan called an Offer in Compromise (OIC) to resolve the remaining amount.
-Depending on the financial capacity of the taxpayer, the IRS significantly reduces the total debt to an amount that the taxpayer can pay.
+If you have the resources to pay a partial amount of their tax debt, there’s still hope.
+You can apply for the IRS government payment plan called an Offer in Compromise (OIC) to resolve the remaining amount.
+Depending on your financial capacity and upon acceptance, the IRS significantly reduces the total debt that you can pay.
 This reduced amount can be paid in a lump sum or in fixed monthly installments.

 To make it easier for taxpayers to qualify for an OIC, the IRS has expanded their Fresh Start initiative.
-Under these more flexible rules, taxpayers do not have to disclose extensive financial details to the IRS to judge their paying ability.
-The Fresh Start initiative for OIC offers taxpayers the following advantages:
+Now, you won’t have to disclose extensive financial details to the IRS to judge your paying ability.
+The Fresh Start initiative makes it easier to afford your IRS tax payments.

-- The IRS now looks at only one year of future income for offers if they are paid in five or fewer months when calculating a taxpayer’s reasonable collection potential.
-This is down from previous four years.
+- The IRS now looks at only one year of future income for offers paid in five or fewer months when determining your collecting potential.
+This is down from the previous five years.
 For agreements of six to 24 months, the IRS now looks at two years of future income instead of the previous five years.

 - Taxpayers may, under certain conditions, pay delinquent federal and state or local taxes in monthly installments if they cannot pay it in full.

-- The standard allowance for the Allowable Living Expense amount has been expanded.
+- The IRS has expanded the Allowable Living Expense standards.
 This allowance now includes credit card payments, bank fees and charges, and other miscellaneous allowances.